uid/realtime-turk/README.md

 **POST Params**

-- _id_: The id of a ProtoHIT to associate this reservation with.
+- _hitType_: The HIT type of a ProtoHIT to associate this reservation with.
 (Basically, this associates a reservation with some specific HIT settings that you've already defined.)

 - _foreignID_: An ID that can be used to refer to an object in an external database.
 This ID is passed to individual worker pages via retainer.js.